m-yamazoe/documentation/saas/infrastructure/servers.rst

 Servers
 -------
 enStratus monitors all servers in your account.
-Use the green actions link to access server options.
+Select actions from the right-hand column to access server options.
 If the enStratus agent is not installed on the server, the options available are limited to getting information, rebooting, pausing/starting, or terminating the server.
 If the enStratus agent is installed on a running server, additional functionality